w5xd/PacketRainGauge/README.md

 This design is for a device that telemeters a packet when a magnet approaches, and again when it retreats from a hall effect sensor (Si7210).
-It consists of a PCB design, an Arduino sketch, and a 3D printable PCB enclosure to retrofit inside a discarded rain gauge funnel from an Oregon Scientific RGR126N Wireless Rain Gauge.
-If you don't have an RGR126N to retrofit, its left as an exercise for the reader to design a funnel, rocker, and weather-tight battery compartment.
+It consists of a PCB design, an Arduino sketch, and two variations on a 3D printable PCB enclosure.
+One enclosure is designed to retrofit inside a discarded rain gauge funnel from an Oregon Scientific RGR126N Wireless Rain Gauge.
+If you don't have an RGR126N to retrofit, there is included a full 3D printable outdoor unit, a remix of this
+<a href='https://www.thingiverse.com/thing:4725413'>thingiverse rain gauge</a>.

 This unit telemeters to
 <a href='https://github.com/w5xd/PacketGateway'>an open-source packet gateway</a>.
+Separately, or
+concurrently, the <a href='https://github.com/w5xd/WWVBclock'>WWVB clock</a> can monitor the packet transmissions from this rain gauge.

+<h3>Oregon Scientific Retrofit</h3>
-The original Oregon Scientific rain gauge mechanical design is simple.
-A funnel directs rainfall into a rocker that is centered below the funnel.
+The original Oregon Scientific rain gauge mechanical design is just a funnel that directs rainfall into a rocker that is centered below the funnel.
 The rocker has two identical cups arranged on a see-saw.
 After 1mm of rainfail, the higher cup has enough weight to rock the see-saw.
 The higher one falls to become the lower one and dumps its water from the now lowered cup.
 The new position leaves